 Is Protein Water Good for Kids?

 Back to school is a little different this year.
 If your child is in-class learning, you're packing masks, face shields, and hand sanitizer along with traditional school supplies.
 At home, it's a struggle to stay focused.
 Some fall sports are returning and, even with social distancing requirements, kids can enjoy sunshine, fresh air and lots of physical activity in a safe way.
+And you want give your kids the best nutrition for their active lives.

 The days may be getting shorter, but your student's schedule is jam packed.
 They need to refuel with snacks and drinks, but are sports drinks good for kids?
 Furthermore, is protein water good for kids?